JacobBoone/html1-card-flip/readme.md

-This is my card flip exercise.
+This is my card flip exercise!

+File editor addition on github.com